raspiblitz/raspiblitz/README.md

 ![SSH9b](pictures/ssh9b-reboot.png)

-The basic setup is done - hooray ... but still prepare for some long waiting time after this before you can play around with your new RaspiBlitz.
+The basic setup is done - hooray ... but it can now take still some time before everything is ready and you can play around with your new RaspiBlitz.
 Press OK to make a reboot.
 Your terminal session will get disconnected and the raspberry pi restarts.

 ### First Start: Syncing & Scanning